ARM-software/Tool-Solutions/docker/tensorflow-lite-corstone-fvp/README.md

 To get started clone the project repository from github:

 	$git clone https://github.com/ARM-software/Tool-Solutions.git
-	$cd Tool-Solutions/docker/tflite-micro-corstone-fvp
+	$cd Tool-Solutions/docker/tensorflow-lite-corstone-fvp

-The tflite-micro-corstone-fvp project contains everything you need to build and run Tensorflow Lite for Microcontrollers examples on the Corstone-300 FVP.
+The tensorflow-lite-corstone-fvp project contains everything you need to build and run Tensorflow Lite for Microcontrollers examples on the Corstone-300 FVP.
 We are using a Docker-based development environment for our project.
 It makes it easier to create a known good development environment with all the dependencies in one package.

 First, download Arm Compiler 6.15 for Linux.
 You can download it directly from [Arm Developer] (https://developer.arm.com/tools-and-software/embedded/arm-compiler/downloads/version-6) or by running the get-ac6.sh file: